Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction: Experimental Evaluation

+To demonstrate the necessity of differentiability within symbolic reasoning in continuous RL environments, we simulated classic (\ie discrete logic) agents, that reuse NUDGE agents' set of action rules, but with all weights fixed to $1.0$.
+Such agents can still play better than ones with pure symbolic reasoners, as they still use fuzzy (\ie, continuous) concepts, such as $\mathtt{closeby}$.
+In all our environments, NUDGE clearly outperforms the classic counterparts (\cf Table~\ref{tab:adapt_results} right).
+This experiment shows the superiority of differentiable policy reasoning (embedding weighted action rules) over policy without weighted rules (classic).

+To further reduce the gap between our environments and those from environments~\cite{Cao22GALOIS}, we have adapted our loot environment (Loot-hard).
+In this environment, the agent first has to pick up keys and open their corresponding saves, before being able to exit the level (by going to a final exit tile).
+Our results in Table~\ref{tab:adapt_results2} (bottom), as well as curves on Figure~\ref{fig:loothard} in the appendix show the dominance of NUDGE agents.

-\textbf{NUDGE agents adapt to environmental changes (Q2).} We used the agents trained on the basic environment for this experimental evaluation, with no retraining or finetuning.
+\textbf{NUDGE agents adapt to environment changes (Q2).} We used the agents trained on the basic environment for this experimental evaluation, with no retraining or finetuning.
 For 3Fishes-C, we simply exchange the atom $\mathtt{is\_bigger}$ with the atom $\mathtt{same\_color}$.
 This easy modification is not applicable on the black-box networks of neural PPO agents.
 For GetOut+ and Loot-C, we do not apply any modification to the agents.
-Our results are summarized in Tab.~\ref{tab:adapt_results} (right).
-Note that the agent obtains better performances than in 3Fishes, as it is easier to dodge a (small) red fish than a big one.
+Our results are summarized in Table~\ref{tab:adapt_results2}.
+Note that the agents obtains better performances in the 3Fishes-C variation, dodging a (small) red fish is easier than a big one.
 For GetOut+, NUDGE performances have decreased as avoiding $5$ enemies drastically increases the difficulty of the game.
 On Loot-C, the performances are similar to the ones obtained in the original game.
 Our experiments show that NUDGE logic agents can easily adapt to environmental changes.

 \textbf{NUDGE agents are interpretable \textit{and} explainable (Q3).} We show that NUDGE agents are interpretable and explainable by showing that (1) NUDGE produces interpretable policy as a set of weighted rules, and (2) NUDGE can show the importance of each atom, explaining its action choices.